Skip to Main Content

 See A student's guide to using Perplexity Spaces.

-Pro account ($20/mo) allows a choice between several models:
+Both free and Pro accounts ($20/mo) allow a choice between several models.

 Meta AI